 An illustration of how computer vision uses triangulation from two different perspectives to determine distances.
 In this example, the distance between the two points on the house (indicated by red dots) is calculated.

-Aurora’s 3-D Metric Estimation tool gives solar designers the ability to take measurements of a project site using aerial and streetview imagery.
+Aurora’s 3-D measurement tool gives solar designers the ability to take measurements of a project site using aerial and streetview imagery.
 Click on the GIF above to see a longer video of this feature in action.

-NREL has analyzed Aurora’s 3D Metric Estimation tool and validated its accuracy; roof slopes can be measured to within 2 degrees and distances to within six inches.
-Two thousand measurements per week are taken using Aurora’s 3D Metric Estimation Tool, each one serving to enhance the accuracy of the design.
+NREL has analyzed Aurora’s 3D measurement tool and validated its accuracy; roof slopes can be measured to within 2 degrees and distances to within six inches.
+Two thousand measurements per week are taken using Aurora’s 3D measurement tool, each one serving to enhance the accuracy of the design.

 Speeding Up the Design Process